Skip to content

 model "claude-haiku-4-5" Any Claude model ID.
 Haiku is fast and inexpensive; larger models reason more deeply.

-system Instructions that shape every reply — the assistant's role, tone, and boundaries.
+system Instructions that shape every reply, like the assistant's role, tone, and boundaries.

 grounding A URL or project file whose text is added to the instructions, so answers come from your content instead of the model's general knowledge.
 Loaded once at server start.